Donate

 Stage 2: Unity

 The reality of impending death has the effect of pressing family members to put even longstanding complaints or grudges on hold as they pull together to move into this second stage of grieving.
 This may be no problem for family members who have no conflicted feelings or unresolved issues of their own with the loved one, such as favored children.
-On the other hand, if you feel that you were always a less favored child (or the family scapegoat), you should not be surprised if you experience a complex combination of emotions even as you strive to be a good team member.

 In Stage 2, the needs of the dying become paramount.
 A major issue for all family members in Stage 2 is how they will define their roles with respect to one another and the terminally ill member.
 If they do not give some thought to this—a situation that is quite common—they may quickly find themselves having regressed into roles they played years earlier, as children and adolescents, but that they would not consciously choose now.